jonallured/jonallured.com/source/_posts/2016-09-09-my-digital-ocean-server-setup.md

 ---
 favorite: true
 number: 39
-title: My Digital Ocean Server Setup
+title: "My Digital Ocean Server Setup"
 ---

 I wanted to document how I like to setup my [Digital Ocean][do] servers, so here